The Department of Computer and Information Sciences offers a M.S. degree in Computer

 Technology offered by the School of Emerging Technologies is affiliated with our department as well.

-either doctoral work or advanced positions in business, industry and government.
-Graduates
+or advanced positions in business, industry and government.
+Graduates find high-profile

-find high-profile jobs as software developers, web developers, computer security analysts
+jobs as software developers, web developers, computer security analysts and e-commerce

-and e-commerce analysts.
-If you don’t have an academic background in computer science
+analysts.
+If you don’t have an academic background in computer science or a related

-or a related field, you can complete prerequisite course work in Computer Science
+field, you can complete prerequisite course work in Computer Science and Mathematics.

 Students can complete requirements for one of six graduate certificates and can take